 When patients don’t show up to an office visit, it can cost lost revenue potential.
 From car problems to traffic jams, patients have several reasons for not showing up to an appointment.
 Work obligations and a lack of childcare may also explain these missed appointments.

-However, telemedicine can help curb missed appointments.
+However, telemedicine can help curb missed appointments, as one of the key examples of patient engagement solutions.
 With this option, patients are less likely to have no shows since it telemedicine helps eliminate transportation problems for patients.
 It’s also helping rural workers save approximately $3,431 in lost wages and $5,718 in transportation costs each year.

-With the recent boom in retail clinics and urgent care centers, telemedicine offers medical practices a competitive advantage.
+With the recent boom in retail clinics and urgent care centers, custom developed telemedicine application offer medical practices a competitive advantage.
 When you offer a valuable service that your patients can leverage to save them time and money, you can become more attractive and be the reason behind why they choose your practice over your competitors’.

 Collecting payments in office can be difficult when patients don’t have the cash on hand.
 However, telemedicine can support increased payment collection.
 For instance, a patient can make payments up front with their debit or credit card before receiving services.

 Telemedicine platforms can also facilitate different payment forms such as prepaid cards and accounts.
 This helps ensure your practice is receiving payments as the service is provided.

 9. Attracting New Patients and Retaining Existing Ones